davidbenque/CFS-m-/README.md

 ### Experimental Design

 We settled on High Performance Liquid Chromatography (HPLC) for its flexibility at this exploratory stage in the research.
-Compatibility was a key constraint as our setup included a de-gazing <!--what does this mean?
-Do you mean de-gassing?--> system for 3 inputs (Coca-Cola Classic, Fanta Orange and Sprite) and a pellet solution for 1 input (MSG).
+Compatibility was a key constraint as our setup included a de-gassing system for 3 inputs (Coca-Cola Classic, Fanta Orange and Sprite) and a pellet solution for 1 input (MSG).
 Solutions were then pumped into microfluidic lab-on-chip devices for separation, resulting in 43 different compound feeds.
 These were all connected to a multichannel peptide synthesizer for re-assemby into the final output.
-Synthesis instructions were compiled by the FML parser and transmitted to the synthesizer synchronously with our SODA Streaming API.
+Synthesis instructions were compiled by the FML parser and transmitted to the synthesizer synchronously using our SODA Streaming API.

 <img src="figures/Experimental_Design.jpg"/>

 **Fig. 4 Experimental Design**
 **A:** HPLC Rack with 4 input banks Bank C: Coca-Cola Classic™ (liquid) Bank F: Fanta Orange™ (liquid) Bank S: Sprite™ (liquid) Bank M: Monosodium Glutamate (solid/pellet) **F:** Syringe Pump.
-Accuracy of ±0.5%, max. flow: 0.5ul **G:** Microfuidic Chip Separators **H:** Find a name for this **I:** Multi-pipette - capacity: 50ml
+Accuracy of ±0.5%, max. flow: 0.5ul **G:** Microfuidic Chip Separators **H:** Gama Inc. Soprano™ Peptide Synthesizer **I:** Multi-pipette with inlet valve - capacity: 50ml

 ### Microfuidic Lab-On-Chip Separator